FunkeyMonk/TurnBasedRPG/README.md

 Different attacks.

-Stamina bar that drains when using attacks, but is refilled on block.
+DONE Stamina bar that drains when using attacks, but is refilled on block.